vinyasshetty/WeblogChallenge/SOLUTIONS.md

 Faced issue with timestamp UTC data, where spark was converting it to my system clock by default when I casted it to timestamp, so had to handle that explicitly.I wanted to keep the time in UTC.
-But even with converted PST time , it would not have impacted by session id generation.
+But even with converted PST time , it would not have impacted my session id generation.

-Also initially when i was calculating the time diff as a part of SessionId calculation, i converted the timestamp to long but realized that when i did that it took information only upto seconds from timestamp, but thought of retaining the entire infomartion till microseconds and amd changes to the datatype accordingly.
+Also initially when i was calculating the time diff as a part of SessionId calculation, i converted the timestamp to long but realized that when i did that it took information only upto seconds from timestamp, but thought of retaining the entire information till microseconds and amd changes to the datatype accordingly.